K0ppai/Blog_Web/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank microverse for giving us chance to work on this project
+I would like to thank microverse for giving me the chance to work on this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>